TBD54566975/tbdex/README.md

 ## Roadmap

-1. ✅ Establish a first draft of the protocol
+1. ✅ Establish a first draft of the [protocol](./protocol/README.md)
 2. Implement a webhook emitter that works with DWN-aggregators and DIDs to receive asks
 3. Implement a mock PFI that responds to asks with conditional offers
 4. Wrap it all up into a "TBDEX SDK" that can be used by PFIs (that may not be in this repo, however)

-## Existing implementations of requirements
+## Existing implementations of dependencies

 Some of the concepts needed by TBDex can be found in the following implementations